- How can I have more details on a word / kana / kanji ?

 In any application you can click on the little globe in the keyboard's bottom left corner to switch from English to Japanese.

-What does the taxi game consists in ?
+- What does the taxi game consist in ?

 You can configure options by tapping the (i) if you want to see kana or kanji and if words have to be pulled from those you learnt or not.

 - From the dictionary, one can tap most words and kanji to navigate directly to their page, exactly as one would do on the internet.

 The << and >> buttons allow to resp. to come back to the previous page and see the next one.